 19 Ultimate Choices When Cayenne Pepper Goes Missing

 It’s not the end without cayenne pepper.
-The list I have rounded up below will show you what can replace it and be used in your recipe, from chunky sauces, flavorsome marinades to dishes that need a zing to round the flavors.
+The list I have rounded up below will show you what can replace this specific spice type and be used in your recipe, from chunky sauces, flavorsome marinades to dishes that need a zing to round the flavors.
 Scroll down now!

 Dry Substitutes For Cayenne Pepper